alexvasilikop/ChromGenomePlot/README.md

 Scaffold_11	9004	9861	gene
 Scaffold_11	9864	11177	gene
 ```
 The last column is optional.
-Each line represents the coordinates of different features of the same type (e.g., different genes)
+Each row represents the coordinates of different features of the same type (e.g., different genes)

 ## Dependencies
 The tool requires installation of python 3.
 Installation of the following python libraries are required